Jean Côté: Political career

-Côté ran for a seat to the Alberta Legislature in the 1909 Alberta general election.
-He stood as the Liberal candidate in the electoral district of Athabasca defeating incumbent Liberal candidate William Bredin in a hotly contested race.
+Côté ran for a seat to the Alberta Legislature in the 1909 election.
+He stood as the Liberal candidate in the electoral district of Athabasca, defeating incumbent Liberal candidate William Bredin in a hotly contested race.

 The 1913 boundary redistribution added a number of new electoral districts to the province.
 Côté ran for re-election in the new electoral district of Grouard for the election held that year.
 He won a comfortable margin of victory over the Conservative candidate to pick up the new seat for his party.

-Côté ran for a third term in office in the 1917 Alberta general election.
-He significantly increased his popular vote winning a landslide in the two way race.
+Côté ran for a third term in office in the 1917 election.
+He significantly increased his popular vote winning a landslide in the two-way race.
 After the election Côté was appointed to a provincial cabinet post in 1918.
 He assumed the responsibility of the Provincial Secretary position, and held it until his government was defeated in 1921.

-Côté ran for a fourth term in office in the 1921 Alberta general election.
+Côté ran for a fourth term in office in the 1921 election.
 He held his seat in a very hotly contested race over United Farmers candidate H.G.
 Dimsdale.
 Côté managed to hang on despite most of the Liberal caucus getting swept out of office.

-Côté was appointed to the Senate of Canada on the advice of Mackenzie King on August 14, 1923 to represent Alberta.
+Côté was appointed to the Senate of Canada on the advice of Mackenzie King on August 14, 1923, to represent Alberta.
 He sat with the Liberal Party of Canada caucus.
 Côté vacated his seat in the Legislature on November 10, 1923.
 He held his seat for a year until he died on September 23, 1924.

 Personal life

-Jean Côté married Cécile Gagnon, who came from a wealthy Quebec City family, on February 4, 1907, and together had four children.
-His son Ernest Côté, a soldier and a diplomat.
+Jean Côté married Cécile Gagnon, who came from a wealthy Quebec City family, on February 4, 1907, and together had five children.
+His son Ernest Côté was a soldier and a diplomat.

 Honours

-Mount Côté located along the Alberta-British Columbia border, and the Hamlet of Jean Cote, Alberta in the Municipal District of Smoky River No. 130 is named after Côté.
+Mount Côté, along the British Columbia–Alberta border, and the Hamlet of Jean Cote, Alberta, in the Municipal District of Smoky River No. 130 are named after Côté.